vEnhance/web.evanchen.cc/input/faq-raqs.md

 insufficient justification to throw away a year of this growth time, because since when does high school teach you anyway?
 You are responsible for your own learning.

+Starting college a year early doesn't increase the amount of time you get to be an undergraduate.
+It just means you replace one year of high school with one extra year of being a working adult way later.
+Frankly, this seems like a terrible trade to me.
+I think many people, in practice, are going to have way more freedom to learn things on their own, or just explore interests and hobbies, while they are a student than once they become a "real adult".

+There's no race to graduate from school; if anything, I would do the opposite and try to postpone leaving school as long as possible.

 ### {{ faq("R-7", "I am a parent.
 Give me advice!") }}